What is Right to Information?

 Other places to look

-Before you lodge a RTI request with DPIPWE you are required to check whether the information is readily available, either from our website or from other government departments and bodies.
+Before an applicant lodges a RTI request with DPIPWE you are required to check whether the information is readily available, either from our website or from other government departments and bodies.

 The Service Tasmania Network: